Lugal-PCZ/shootpoints-web-api/README.md

      * Enter the height (in meters) of the total station above the occupied point and azimuth (in dd.mmss format) to the known landmark.
    * **Backsight**: You will to shoot a point between two pre-set stations with known coordinates and have ShootPoints Web calculate the azimuth and instrument height.
      * Select the backsight station and enter the height (in meters) of the prism pole.
-     * Aim the total station at the prism.
 7. Click the “Start New Session” button.
 ![Start New Session form](https://github.com/Lugal-PCZ/readme-images/blob/main/shootpoints-web-frontend_StartNewSession.png?raw=true)
 10. When prompted to check, verify that the atmospheric conditions and time displayed in the page header are correct.
 If they aren’t, dismiss the dialog and click the “On-The-Fly” Adjustments (arrows) icon in the upper left and/or the “Utilities” (gears) icon in the upper right to make the necessary adjustments.